-- Rename the W60 file to Harmonised Episode File (HEF) - the new name more clearly marks the file content
+- Renamed the W60 file to Harmonised Episode File (HEF) - the new name more clearly marks the file content

-- Rename the W58 file to Harmonised Aggregate File (HAF) - the new name more clearly marks the file content
+- Renamed the W58 file to Harmonised Aggregate File (HAF) - the new name more clearly marks the file content

-- Offer a new Harmonised Simple File (HSF).
-This file will cover a more limited range of person-level, household level and diary variables, and include summary time in 25 time use categories.
-All files in the HEF and HAF also will appear in this file.
-We will temporarily move all files presently included in all older versions of the MTUS into this new format, until we can upgrade the older surveys properly.
+- Offered a new Harmonised Simple File (HSF).
+This file covers a more limited range of person-level, household level and diary variables, and includes summary time in 25 time use categories.
+All files in the HEF and HAF also appear in this file.
+We temporarily have moved all files presently included in all older versions of the MTUS into this new format, until we can upgrade the older surveys properly.
 We will add some new datasets only in this format.

-- add Spain 2009-2010 in the Harmonised Episode File and Harmonised Aggregate File
+- added Spain 2009-2010 in the Harmonised Episode File and Harmonised Aggregate File

 - corrected some coding errors and added the East/West distinction in Germany 2001-02